Table of contents

 [Your Position]

-Template 3: First overdue notice (1-7 days past due)
+Template 3: Gentle first follow-up (3-7 days past due)

 Dear [Customer Name],

 I understand things get busy, so I wanted to check in and make sure the invoice did not get lost in the shuffle.
-You can pay the outstanding balance here: [Payment Link].
+You can settle the balance here: [Payment Link].

 If there is an issue with the invoice, please let me know and I will get it resolved right away.